Probability of Causation with Sample Selection: A Reanalysis of the Impacts of J\'ovenes en Acci\'on on Formality: Analytical Framework

 The unconditional probability of causation $\left(\mathbb{P}\left[\left.
-Y_{1}^{*} = 1 \right\vert Y_{0}^{*} = 0\right]\right)$ captures, within the subpopulation whose untreated potential outcome is equal to zero, the share of the group whose treated potential outcome is equal to one.
+Y_{1}^{*} = 1 \right\vert Y_{0}^{*} = 0\right]\right)$ captures, within the sub-population whose untreated potential outcome is equal to zero, the share whose treated potential outcome is equal to one.
 Intuitively, it measures the share of agents who benefited from the treatment within the subgroup with a negative untreated outcome.
 In our empirical application, the unconditional probability of causation captures, within the population with an informal job if untreated, the share of workers with a formal job if treated.
+(In Appendix \ref{Spoc}, we compare the probability of causation parameter against other treatment effect parameters frequently discussed in the literature.
+In particular, we discuss the concepts of ``persuasion effect'' proposed by \cite{Jun2019}, of ``distribution of gains at selected base state values'' and ``probability of employed with treatment, not employed without treatment'' proposed by \cite{Heckman1997}, and of the average treatment effect.)

 Our target parameter in Equation \eqref{EQtarget} focuses on the probability of causation for the always-observed latent group.
 In our empirical application, our target parameter captures, within the population who is employed regardless of treatment status and has an informal job if untreated, the share of workers with a formal job if treated.
-Intuitively, we focus on the population who is always-employed and found a job of higher observable quality because they were assigned to the \emph{Jóvenes in Acción} training program.
+Intuitively, we focus on the population who is always employed and found a job of higher observable quality because they were assigned to the \textit{Jóvenes in Acción} training program.

 Analogously to \cite{Heckman1997}, \cite{Jun2019} and \cite{Cinelli2021}, identification of $\theta^{OO}$ is complicated because it depends on the joint distribution of the potential outcomes $\left(Y_{0}^{*}, Y_{1}^{*}\right)$ while, even in a randomized controlled trial, we can only identify the marginal distributions of the potential outcomes.
 Analogously to \cite{Lee2009}, identification of $\theta^{OO}$ is complex because sample selection is nonrandom and possibly impacted by the treatment.